mariafegarcias/internship/index.md

 <div class="neuralwrapper">
     <a href="./Banco"><img src="images/Banco.png?raw=true" alt="neural network" class="blur"/></a>
-    <p class="neuraltext">Summer internship in the Central Bank of the Reserve of Peru.</p>
+    <p class="neuraltext"> Summer internship in the Central Bank of the Reserve of Peru from July to August 2024.</p>
 </div>
 <br>